smakeev/SwiftAnonymousClass/README.md

 If you set new delegate (not from _new) your anonymous delegate will stay untill owner deallocated.
 To make it be removed forced you may first set _new with nil.
 Example:

-Let's say you have Some class with week delegate SomeDelegate.
+Let's say you have Some class with week delegate ```SomeDelegate```.
-You have some class SOmeDelegateInstance and it's instance stored strongly somewhere.
+You have some class ```SOmeDelegateInstance``` and it's instance stored strongly somewhere.
-Firstly you set Some instance delegate as an anonymous object.
+Firstly you set ```Some``` instance delegate as an anonymous object.
-But after you change it to not anonymous class your anonymous class will be unawailable but alive.
+But after you change it to not anonymous class your anonymous class will be unavailable but alive.
-To make it be destoyed before some instance be released you may do the follow
+To make it be destoyed before some instance be released you may do the follow:

 ```swift